 Yes, you can generally sue for wrongful death if the following applies:

-- There is evidence to support the underlying claim for money damages (for example, product liability, food poisoning, negligent driving) against a person or company.
+- There is evidence to support the wrongful death claim against a person or company.

 It is not technically you who are suing.
 The court appoints a trustee to file a lawsuit on behalf of the family.
 Any money won in a settlement or verdict is distributed proportionate to the loss.
 This means that a surviving spouse will generally get most of the money.
 The distribution amounts are determined by court order, which means the judge makes the final decision.